 Scholarships to Saint Peter’s Prep are based on academic ability.
-Sheehan scholarships are awarded to the top 5% and Ignatian scholarships are granted to the top 10% of those who take the (arch)diocesan admissions exams or their equivalents (SSAT, etc.).
-There are no additional applications for merit-based scholarships; decisions on academic scholarships are made based on the results of the admissions exam and a review of the students’ grades.
+Ignatian scholarships are granted to the top 10% of those who take the (arch)diocesan admissions exams or their equivalents (SSAT, etc.).
+Sheehan Scholarships are awarded to students at the top of our applicant pool, based on superior grades, involvement in school and/or community, and an interview.
+There are no additional applications or tests for merit-based scholarships; decisions on academic scholarships are made based on the results of the admissions exam and a review of the students’ grades.
 All academic scholarships are renewed each year if the student maintains a B+ average (Sheehan Scholars) and a B average (Ignatian Scholars).
 For more information on the scholarship program, please contact Mr. John Irvine, ’83, P’11, Director of Admissions.

 Gerald V. Sheehan, ’48 Academic Scholarships

 The Sheehan Academic Scholarships were created in 2011 by Mr. Gerald V. Sheehan, ’48, to attract to Prep what Saint Ignatius Loyola and his Jesuit companions termed ‘aptissimi,’ or ‘the very best.’
-The scholarship covers the entire tuition and the activity fee (all other fees are not covered) during each of a student’s four years at the school.
+The scholarship covers the entire tuition during each of a student’s four years at the school.
 They will also fund his participation in a summer enrichment program.
+Additionally, students in this program are mentored by three Directors and a team of upperclassmen scholars.
 Sheehan Scholars are selected through an interview process.
 If a student is asked to interview, this will be communicated in his acceptance letter.

 A small number of grants are available to those students who participated in the Higher Achievement Program.
 These are based on both need and dedication to the ideals of HAP.